bestwebua/rspec_file_chef/README.md

     $ gem install rspec_file_chef

-## Usage
+## Public methods

-### Public methods
+### .new
 Create new instance of RspecFileChef::FileChef.

 ```ruby
 RspecFileChef::FileChef.new(file)
 ```

-Argument ```files``` is your file-list for tracking.
+Passed argument(s) is your file-list for tracking.
 It should be real or virtual absolute paths represented as a string.
 Please note, file-names of tracking files should be unique, for instance:

 ```ruby
 file1 = '/path/somefile1'